graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/custom_codelet.rst

 The arguments are:

-:graph: the poplar graph into which to add tensors and vertices.
+* ``graph``: the Poplar graph into which to add tensors and vertices.

-:input_grad_index: The index of the input for which this op is producing
-                   the partial derivative.
+* ``input_grad_index``: The index of the input for which this operation is producing the partial derivative.
 If the gradient operation calculates all of the partial derivatives, then this input should be ignored.

-:gradients: the inputs to the gradient op, from the previous gradient op
+* ``gradients``: the inputs to the gradient operation, from the previous gradient operation or loss.

-            or loss.
-:fwd_outputs: the tensors which are the outputs of the forward operation.
+* ``fwd_outputs``: the tensors which are the outputs of the forward operation.

-:fwd_inputs: the tensors which are the inputs to the forward operation.
+* ``fwd_inputs``: the tensors which are the inputs to the forward operation.

-:outputs: the outputs of this gradient operation.
-There must be one per
-          input of the original forward operation.
+* ``outputs``: the outputs of this gradient operation.
+There must be one per input of the original forward operation.
 Inputs which are not differentiable can have an null Poplar tensor.

-:debug_prefix: the name of the operation.
+* ``debug_prefix``: the name of the operation.

 Metadata
 ________